 - If a 22-year-old wears them, he’s trendy and fashion-forward.

 - If a 44-year-old wears them, he’s frumpy and a terrible dresser.

 Since you’re reading Effortless Gent, I assume you’re going for a modern version of classic style… a smart casual look with outfits that are a few notches above the jeans-and-sweatshirt default, while still being comfortable without feeling overdressed.

 If so, stay away from most trends and fashion-forward looks, especially if they’re an ironic play on “old man” style.

-So unless you’re a rock musician like Jagger or Slash, no ultra skinny jeans (a slim fit is good, skinny, not good).
+So unless you’re a rock musician like Jagger or Slash, no ultra skinny jeans (a fitted pair of jeans is good, skinny, not good).
 Unless you’re an eccentric movie star who makes questionable financial decisions like Johnny Depp, maybe chill with the scarves and limit your accessorizing.